laravel/docs/database.md

 #### Running A General Statement

 Some database statements should not return any value.
-For these types of operations, you may use the generic `statement` method on the `DB` facade:
+For these types of operations, you may use the `statement` method on the `DB` facade:

 	DB::statement('drop table users');

+<a name="listening-for-query-events"></a>
-#### Listening For Query Events
+### Listening For Query Events

 If you would like to receive each SQL query executed by your application, you may use the `listen` method.
 This method is useful for logging queries or debugging.
 You may register your query listener in a [service provider](/docs/{{version}}/providers):